It's easy to shoot videos on your Android phone, but getting them looking amazing is much trickier. That's why you need a free video editor app.

 When you fire up Movier Maker Filmmaker YouTube & Instagram, you’ll be prompted to create a new ALIVE account, or log in with Facebook.
 As with Adobe Premiere Clip, this is so you can use the app’s social video-sharing element, which lets you create a custom profile and follow other users – much like Instagram.

 To start making a new video (called a Video Story in the app), tap the plus icon and select the clips and still photos you want to include.
 The app will scan your document folders for you, so there’s no need to spend time tracking down your media files.
-The editor itself runs in portrait mode, and targets the fun/silly end of the market with stickers and explosion effects.
+The tool itself runs in portrait mode, and targets the fun/silly end of the market with stickers and explosion effects.

 Your video will be exported in a square format, making it a good choice for Instagram (as the app’s name suggests), but not for Facebook or other sites.
 There are no advanced tools for manual color adjustment, but as with KineMaster, you get a generous selection of filters.